TeskaLabs/asab/doc/asab/config.rst

 .. py:currentmodule:: asab

+.. py:data:: Config

-The configuration is provided by ``Config`` object which is a singleton.
-It means that you can access ``Config`` from any place of your code, without need of explicit initialisation.
+The configuration is provided by :py:obj:`Config` object which is a singleton.
+It means that you can access :py:obj:`Config` from any place of your code, without need of explicit initialisation.

 .. code:: python